There are many benefits - and options - for installing sustainable flooring in your home.

 Wood is one of the best earth-friendly and renewable materials you can choose.
 Not only are fewer raw materials used in creating them, but they also require less energy and natural resources.

 According to The Bulletin, eco-friendly floors are one of the biggest design trends right now.
-And while materials like bamboo and cork are some of the most popular types of sustainable wood flooring, they can be limited in their durability - especially when compared to hardwood floors.
+And while materials like bamboo and cork are popular types of sustainable wood flooring, they can be limited in their durability - especially when compared to hardwood floors.
 Cork is a softer wood, harvested from the bark of oak trees, whereas bamboo floors actually come from the grass family.

 Hardwood floors have a classic, timeless appeal that make them an elegant yet sustainable option for homeowners.
 They look gorgeous throughout the home and are incredibly durable and versatile, having the power to pair with just about any type of style or decor.